marachimeno/eltiempo/README.md

 ## Usage
-Download or clone this repo into you computer and navigate to the root directory `/eltiempo`.
+Download or clone this repo into you computer and navigate to the root directory `eltiempo`.
 From there you can run the following commands:
 ```
 eltiempo OPTIONS   NAME OF CITY